UK Stocks-Factors to watch on March 3

 * The UK blue chip index closed 0.1 percent lower at 6,940.64 points in the previous session after setting a new record high.

-* BARCLAYS - The bank set aside 750 million pounds more for potential foreign exchange fines and litigation as the British bank’s annual profits rose a higher-than-expected 12 percent thanks to a sharp cut in costs.
+* BARCLAYS - The bank is expected to set aside more money for potential foreign exchange fines and to add to its compensation tab for UK customer mis-selling, eating into an expected slim rise in profits.

-* GLENCORE - Miner and commodity trader Glencore said it had taken an impairment charge of $1.1 billion on lower commodity prices, as it posted a 2 percent fall in 2014 core profit, in line with analysts’ expectations.

-* PADDY POWER - The company will return 392 million euros ($439.28 million) to shareholders after the Irish gambling company said it had failed to identify any compelling acquisitions to spend its cash on following a year of record profit growth.

 * STANDARD CHARTERED - The bank will shrink its bonus pool for 2014 by about 9 percent to around 715 million pounds ($1.1 billion), Sky News reported late on Monday, citing a person familiar with the matter.